 Todd M. Hornbeck serves as our President and Chief Executive Officer, Carl G. Annessa serves as our Executive Vice President and Chief Operating Officer, James O. Harp, Jr. serves as our Executive Vice President and Chief Financial Officer, Samuel A. Giberga serves as our Executive Vice President, General Counsel and Chief Compliance Officer and John S. Cook serves as our Executive Vice President, Chief Commercial Officer and Chief Information Officer.
 Each of Messrs.
-Todd Hornbeck, Annessa, Harp and Giberga and, since January 1, 2013, Mr. Cook serves under an employment agreement with a current term expiring December 31, 2016.
+Todd Hornbeck, Annessa, Harp, Giberga and Cook serves under an employment agreement with a current term expiring December 31, 2018.
 The terms of each of their agreements automatically extend for an additional year every January 1, unless terminated before any such date by the employee or us.